e-gun/HipparchiaGoServer/INSTRUCTIONS/SEMANTICVECTORS.md

 ![inst02](../gitimg/lda_model.png)

 You can also request a graph of your model.
 This can be slow to generate.
+The time increases significantly as the selection size increases: O(*n*^2), I think.
+Expect to wait more than 45m to see a graph of all of Livy to appear, if your system can manage it at all.
+Adjust `MaxLDAGraphSize` in `hgs-vector-conf-lda.json` if you dare.

 ![inst02](../gitimg/lda_tsne_scattergraph.png)